"Your own Self-Realization is the greatest service you can render the world."

 Through such inquiry, we come to recognize that peace and happiness are already present within us.
 As we deepen our connection to this truth, a profound sense of inner peace arises, leading us to self-realization.

-2. Origin: Self-enquiry has roots in ancient spiritual traditions, including Advaita Vedanta, Buddhism, sage Ramana Maharshi and Taoism, where it is considered fundamental for self-realization or enlightenment.
+2. Origin: Self-inquiry has roots in ancient spiritual traditions, including Advaita Vedanta, Buddhism, sage Ramana Maharshi and Taoism, where it is considered fundamental for self-realization or enlightenment.

-5. Benefits: Self-enquiry can lead to profound insights, inner peace, and liberation from mental suffering.
+5. Benefits: Self-inquiry can lead to profound insights, inner peace, and liberation from mental suffering.
 It helps develop greater self-awareness, clarity of mind, and emotional resilience.

-6. Challenges: Self-enquiry can be challenging, as it requires confronting deeply ingrained beliefs, fears, and attachments.
+6. Challenges: Self-inquiry can be challenging, as it requires confronting deeply ingrained beliefs, fears, and attachments.
 It may also bring up uncomfortable emotions or existential questions that require courage and patience to navigate.

-7. Integration: Self-enquiry is not limited to formal meditation sessions but can be integrated into daily life as a continuous practice of mindfulness and self-reflection.
+7. Integration: Self-inquiry is not limited to formal meditation sessions but can be integrated into daily life as a continuous practice of mindfulness and self-reflection.

 All of life’s problems stem from the ego, the “I-thought.”
 When we inquire, “Who feels this?” we often respond, “I do.”
 But ask yourself: Are you that “I”?
 If you can speak of this “I” as separate from yourself, it means that this “I” is not you.
 It is the ego, and it is the source of your problems.